From robust tests to Bayes-like posterior distributions: Introduction

-In order to obtain the concentration and stability properties we look for, we replace the classical log-likelihood function in the expression of the posterior distribution by a more suitable one based on robust test statistics.
+In order to obtain the concentration and stability properties we look for, we replace the log-likelihood function by a more stable one.
 Substituting another function to the log-likelihood one is not new in the literature and leads to what is called {\em quasi-posterior distributions}.
-The resulting estimators, called {\em quasi-Bayesian estimators} or {\em Laplace type estimators}, have been studied by many statisticians among which Chernozhukov and Hong~\citeyearpar{MR1984779} and Bissiri~{\em et al.}~\citeyearpar{MR3557191} (we also refer to the references therein).
+The resulting estimators, called {\em quasi-Bayesian estimators} or {\em Laplace type estimators}, have been studied by various statisticians among which Chernozhukov and Hong~\citeyearpar{MR1984779} and Bissiri~{\em et al.}~\citeyearpar{MR3557191} (we also refer to the references therein).
 These papers, however, do not address the problem of misspecification.
-In contrast, it is addressed in Jiang and Tanner~\citeyearpar{MR2458185} for solving the problem of variable selection in the logistic model.
+In contrast, it is addressed in Jiang and Tanner~\citeyearpar{MR2458185} for performing variable selection in the logistic model.
 The authors show that the classical Bayesian approach is no longer reliable when the model is slightly misspecified while their Gibbs posterior distribution performs well and offers thus a much safer alternative.
 The problem of estimating a high-dimensional parameter $\theta\in\R^{d}$ under a sparsity condition was considered in Atchad\'e~\citeyearpar{MR3718168}.
 His quasi-posterior distribution is obtained by replacing the joint density of the data by a more suitable one and by using some specific prior that forces sparsity.
-He proves that the so-defined posterior distribution contracts around the true parameter $\theta\et$ at rate $\sqrt{(s\et\log d)/n}$ (where $s\et$ is the number of nonzero coordinates of $\theta\et$) when both $d$ and $n$ tends to infinity, hence not only $n$.
+He proves that the so-defined posterior distribution contracts around the true parameter $\theta\et$ at rate $\sqrt{(s\et\log d)/n}$ (where $s\et$ is the number of nonzero coordinates of $\theta\et$) when both $d$ and $n$ tend to infinity.
 A common feature of the papers we have cited above lies in their asymptotic nature.
-This is not the case for Bhattacharya, Pati and Yang~\citeyearpar{MR3909926} who replaced the likelihood function in the expression of the posterior distribution by the {\em fractional likelihood} (i.e.\ a suitable power of the likelihood function).
+This is not the case for Bhattacharya, Pati and Yang~\citeyearpar{MR3909926} who replaced the likelihood function in the expression of the posterior distribution by the {\em fractional likelihood}, that is a suitable power of the likelihood function.
 The authors also consider the situation where the model is possibly misspecified but their result involves the $\alpha$-divergence which, as the Kullback one, can be infinite even when the true distribution of the data is close to the model for the total variation distance or the Hellinger one.